newrelic/go-agent/GUIDE.md

 * [transaction.go](api/transaction.go)

 Transactions time requests and background tasks.
-Transaction should only be used in a single goroutine.
-You must start a new transaction when a new goroutine is spawned.
+Transaction should only be used in a single goroutine and a new transaction must be started when a new goroutine is spawned.

 Transactions may be created directly using the application's `StartTransaction`